Springtime in Ceredigion

 The lambing season lasts throughout spring, so if you’re staying on a farm, you can ask the farmer if you can accompany him (or her) to see the sheep with their lambs.

-If you’re out and about in the Ceredigion countryside during lambing season, please always follow the Countryside Code.
+If you’re out and about in the Ceredigion countryside during lambing season, please don't disturb the flock and always follow the Countryside Code.

 In spring you can watch the skill of the ploughman at Ceredigion’s ploughing matches – held each year at a different locations in the north of the county, and another in South Ceredigion, at Llandygwydd the Teifi valley.
 As well as ploughing with powerful modern tractors, the competition is an opportunity to show off vintage tractors and the traditional skill of ploughing with horses.

-Ceredigion is the heartland of Welsh pony and Cob breeding.
+Ceredigion is the heartland of Welsh pony and Cob breeding and home to the headquarters of the Welsh Pony and Cob Society.
+The Welsh pony and cob make excellent riding ponies.
 There are stallion shows and foal shows held every spring, but the biggest and best is Barley Saturday, in Cardigan.
 Originally a day for farmers to hire workers and to advertise stallions ready for stud, the last Saturday in April has been knows as Barley Saturday in Cardigan since 1871, as it also marks the end of the crop sowing season, with barley being the last cereal to be sown after wheat and oats.

 Magnificent meadows, woods and hedgerows

-Many of Ceredigion's broadleaved woodland are at least 500 years old in origin, with sessile oak, birch, rowan and hazel as well as a variety of mosses, fern and lichens enjoying the pure air and cool shade.
+Many of Ceredigion's broadleaved woodland are at least 500 years old in origin, with sessile oak, birch, rowan and hazel as well as a variety of mosses, fern and lichens enjoying the pure air and cool shade near tumbling cascades and waterfalls.
 Coed Einion at Eglwysfach and Coed Rheidol woods and gorge in the Rheidol Valley are both Special Areas of Conservation under European law.

 Bluebells carpet Ceredigion's valley slopes in spring.
 Visit sites such Pant Teg woods and the Llanercheron estate in the Aeron valley, Longwood community woodland near Lampeter, Old Warren Hill and Nanteos woods in the Ystwyth valley, and Parc Penglais, a nature reserve at the heart of Aberystwyth town to name but a few, but you'll find bluebells in most woods across the county.